jimchen2/markdown-parser/README.md

 A simple, clean note-taking and markdown converting tool built with NextJS, featuring a backend with MongoDB & S3 Bucket for media storage.
 Web-based with PWA support for mobile.

+Please use seperate IAM credentials for the S3 bucket to avoid destroying everything!

 ## Future (Hopeful) Features

 - [ ] Remember where the document left out in cookies